astron51/obs_stuff/STTTTS/readme.md

 # Where's the damn source!
 Well, It's a mess and I planned to rework it with a user interface in the future.
 But if you really wanna get your hand on the source code, just open an issue and ask for it, It's free anyway.

+# Issue
+The automatic mode is broken due to unknown reason.
+When I finished this project in alpha stage the auto mode is in working order, but after throwing it behind my piles of projects from my work it just broke itself.
+Will fix it but definately not now.

 # Screenshot
 ![obs](https://i.imgur.com/v01CKnF.png)